deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/index.rst

 Data Classes
 ====================

-The different data classes in the deepchecks.vision module were designed to enable access to the data while making the formatting easy and maintainable.
+The different data classes in the deepchecks.vision module were designed to enable access to the data in a unified format, while making the formatting code easy and maintainable.
 They are responsible for converting the data (whether these are images, labels, or predictions) to a format deepchecks can work with.

 .. toctree::
     :maxdepth: 2